Nodefusion/NodefusionPortal.UserManual/README/Organizations/MS-Subscriptions.md

 The tab has two parts.
 The first part is the search text field that can search MS Subscriptions inside the DataGrid checking the values of the Friendly Name property.
-The second part is The MS Subscription DataGrid that has two columns.
+The second part is The MS Subscription DataGrid.
 DataGrid has pagination enabled and shows 10 rows per page.

-The first column is Friendly Name.
-The property cannot be edited.
-The second column is Quantity.
-The property cannot be edited.
+DataGrid has two columns:
+- Friendly Name
+- Quantity